GoogleCloudPlatform/microservices-demo/README.md

      here](https://docs.docker.com/docker-for-mac/kubernetes/).
    - [skaffold](https://github.com/GoogleContainerTools/skaffold/#installation)

-1. Launch Docker for Desktop.
+1. Launch “Docker for Desktop”.
 Go to Preferences and choose “Enable Kubernetes”.

-1. Run `kubectl get nodes` to verify you're connected to Kubernetes on Docker.
+1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.

 1. Run `skaffold run` (first time will be slow).
 This will build and deploy the application.
 If you need to rebuild the images automatically as you refactor